-The FM technique is very different to that of massaging muscles, tendons and the ligaments of the body.
+This technique is very different to that of massaging muscles, tendons and ligaments of the body.
 To restore fascia to its normal state the ‘densifications’ need to be heated up.
 This is done by rubbing the tissue in a specific way.
 As the fascia heats up, it allows the bonded enzymes within the tissue to break down the chemical bonds holding them together and for the enzymes to return to their normal state.
 This reduction of densifications will restore health and provide results that are both measurable and functional.

 Who should consider Fascial Manipulation (FM) as a treatment for pain?

 Basically, almost anyone who has been suffering from long-term pain, (often in the same place) and which is only being temporarily alleviated by traditional physiotherapy, can investigate using this specialised treatment.

 If you have any of the following conditions, which don’t seem to be easing up from prolonged physiotherapy sessions (or other related therapies), FM could be a solution for you.